craigsdennis/chat-workers-ai-base/README.md

 A web based chat interface that allows for exploring Text Generation Models on [Cloudflare Workers AI](https://developers.cloudflare.com/workers-ai/).
 Design is using [tailwind](https://tailwindcss.com/).

+This demo makes use of LocalStorage to maintain state.

 This is, like all of us, a Work in Progress.

 ## Installation